dataconnector/connector-csv/README.md

 ## Features

-- Reads CSV content from the filesystem, classpath resources, or in-memory strings/byte arrays supplied via the connector context.
+- Reads CSV content from the filesystem, classpath resources, or caller-provided streams supplied via the connector context.
 - Flexible parsing controls: custom delimiter/quote characters, optional header detection, trimming, comment skipping, selective row starts, charset control, record limits, and optional skipping of empty lines.
 - Optional column projection (`columns` setting) lets you read only the indices you care about (single indexes or ranges such as `0-3,5`).
 - Rich diagnostics: descriptive success/failure `ConnectorResult` responses and SLF4J-based logging.